-If you're in the market for a new home, you face a dizzying array of important decisions—decisions that will profoundly impact your life for years to come.
-With so much at stake, maybe you’re wondering whether now might be a good time to get some advice from a personal finance pro.
+If you're in the market to buy a home, whether your first or tenth, you face a dizzying array of financial and other decisions—ones that could profoundly impact your life for years to come.
+You might reasonably be wondering whether now might be a good time to get advice from a personal finance pro.

-True, you're probably already getting some related advice from your real estate agent and mortgage broker.
-But they're not focused on the big picture.
+True, you're probably already getting related advice from your real estate agent, mortgage broker, and possibly a lawyer.
+But they're not focused on the big financial picture.
 Many buyers end up jeopardizing their children's education or their own retirement by following the standard advice of mortgage brokers and real estate agents, who will tell you the maximum you can afford without taking your other life circumstances into account.
-In contrast, a good financial adviser will take a more comprehensive look at your situation before offering advice.
+In contrast, a good financial advisor will take a more comprehensive look at your situation before offering advice, as described here.

-A good financial adviser will help you ask the right questions before buying a home.
-For example, even though you might be most interested in the mortgage you qualify for, a good adviser will prompt you to ask, "How much home should I buy, given all of my short and long-term goals and objectives?"
+A good financial advisor will help you ask the right questions before buying a home.
+For example, though you might be most interested in the mortgage you qualify for, a good advisor will prompt you to ask, "How much home should I buy, given all of my short and long-term goals and objectives?"

 There are no perfect answers to any financial question, including home-buying questions.
-Instead, there's just an ever-changing continuum of potential risk and reward that must be navigated as thoughtfully as possible.
-The adviser’s job is to help you properly manage both risk and return to arrive at the right answers for you within the context of your overall financial picture.
+Instead, there's an ever-changing continuum of potential risk and reward that must be thoughtfully navigated.
+The advisor's job is to help you properly manage both risk and return, so as to help you arrive at solid answers within the context of your overall financial picture.

-For example, at age 40, Farrell recommends keeping mortgage debt at less than 1.8 times annual gross income.
-That may seem a tad frugal; but, based on his calculations, this will generally preserve your ability to save a recommended 12% of gross income.
+For example, for a home buyer at age 40, Farrell recommends keeping mortgage debt at less than 1.8 times annual gross income.
+That might seem a tad frugal; but, based on his calculations, this will generally preserve your ability to save a recommended 12% of gross income.
 He nudges these figures to 1.7 and 15%, respectively, at age 45.

-Unfortunately, the vast majority of people calling themselves "financial adviser” are anything but.
-Even among traditional financial advisers there's strong disagreement about what it means to be an adviser.
-For example, as a fee-only financial adviser, I'm leery of the term "fee-based adviser.”
+Unfortunately, the vast majority of people calling themselves "financial advisor" are anything but.
+Even among traditional financial advisors there's strong disagreement about what it means to be an advisor.
+For example, as a fee-only financial advisor, I'm leery of the term "fee-based advisor."
 That term sounds less salesy than "registered representative," however, it's essentially another term for sales professional as they accept fees and commissions.

-As a fee-only adviser, I'm among an admittedly small minority (at least small in this country) who believe advisers should never be allowed to personally profit from their own advice through product sales.
-The idea is, as legal fiduciaries, it's best for advisers to invoice clients directly for advice.
+As a fee-only advisor, I'm among an admittedly small minority (at least small in this country) who believe advisors should never be allowed to personally profit from their own advice through product sales.
+The idea is, as legal fiduciaries, it's best for advisors to invoice clients directly for advice.
 This maximizes transparency and dramatically reduces (but does not completely eliminate) conflicts of interest.
 For more information, The National Association of Personal Financial Advisors (NAPFA) is a good place to start.

-Keep in mind that even though all fee-only advisers offer transparent pricing —importantly, quoted in dollar terms—fees for ongoing service might be based on account size.
-That means the adviser will lose revenue if, for example, the client makes a large withdrawal for a down payment on a home.
-For this reason, when you have a specific issue to address, it's often best to find an adviser who offers advice on an hourly or project fee basis.
+Keep in mind that even though all fee-only advisors offer transparent pricing —importantly, quoted in dollar terms—fees for ongoing service might be based on account size.
+That means the advisor will lose revenue if, for example, the client makes a large withdrawal for a down payment on a home.
+For this reason, when you have a specific issue to address, it's often best to find an advisor who offers advice on an hourly or project fee basis.